Connor Hamlett: College career

 Hamlett played as a tight end for the Oregon State Beavers of Oregon State University from 2011 to 2014.
 In 2010, he was redshirted and shared the offensive scout MVP award with Tyler Anderson.
 He majored in business management at Oregon State.

 He played in 11 games in 2011 and earned Pac-12 All-Academic Honorable Mention honors.
 He appeared in 13 games, starting 7, in 2012.
 He caught 32 passes for 403 yards and 3 touchdowns.
 He also earned Pac-12 All-Academic Honorable Mention honors for the second straight year.

 Hamlett played in 11 games, starting 10, in 2013.
 He caught 40 passes for 364 yards and 5 touchdowns.
 He garnered All-Pac-12 Honorable Mention honors and Pac-12 All-Academic second-team honors.
 He missed two games due to knee problems.
 He had three minor knee surgeries during and after his junior season: one in October, one after the final regular season game and one after the team's bowl game.

-In July 2014, he was named to the watchlist for the John Mackey Award, which is given to the best tight end in college football.
+In July 2014, Hamlett was named to the watchlist for the John Mackey Award, which is given to the best tight end in college football.
 On October 13, 2014, he was named to the midseason watchlist for the John Mackey Award.
 He played in 12 games, all starts, in 2014 and totaled 32 receptions for 342 yards and 2 touchdowns.
 He earned Pac-12 All-Academic first-team honors.
 He reportedly played his senior season "at about 80 percent" due to knee pain and other issues.

 Hamlett played in 47 games, with 29 starts, during his college career.
 He recorded career totals of 104 receptions for 1,109 yards and 10 touchdowns.
 He was the fifth Oregon State tight end to record at least 1,000 career receiving yards.
 His 104 receptions were third most in school history for a tight end and his 1,109 receiving yards were fifth most in school history for a tight end.